wrccdc-org/Website-Hugo-Source-Code/content/about/FAQ.md

 ## How Long is WRCCDC?
 WRCCDC _(Western Regional Collegiate Cyber Defense Competition)_ is a __two day__ competition event.

-## What is the competition like?
-You have just been hired as the network and security administrators at a small company and will be taking administrative control of all information systems.
-You know very little about the network, what security level has been maintained, or what software has been installed.
-You have one hour to familiarize yourself with the network and systems and to begin the security updates and patches before the red team starts actively attacking your company.
-In the midst of all the commotion, you have to keep up with the needs of the business and user demands while maintaining service level agreements for all critical Internet services.
-Welcome to the first day of the National Collegiate Cyber Defense Competition (CCDC).

-## What are some the previous year's scenarios?
-Previous competitions have included scenarios such as factories, startup-up companies, defense contractors, theme parks, food production facilities, malware research companies, colleges, cloud providers, and much more.

 ## What is white/black/orange/etc.. team?
 Throughout the competition the following teams exist and competitors will interact with: